Jonesad-ETSU/lemonbro/README.md

 ## Usage
 Modifying this program to fit your needs is a fairly straightforward process and only requires your favorite text editor and a C compiler (tested with GNU make).
 In order to do so, you have to modify the source code and recompile.
 However, for simplicities sake, most the of the configuration needed is done in the appropriate `config.h` file.
 <br/>
-<p align='center'>The first thing to be aware of is the script variables present in the following image:</p>
+The first thing to be aware of is the script variables present in the following image:
 <img align='center' alt="variables with hardcoded paths to user's home" src='images/script_variables.png'/>
 The value of the following variables is useful because they set pre-set paths. `HOME` is used exclusively for the following two variables. `LEMON` is a shortcut to the directory where you have your scripts.
 <br/>
-<p align='center'>The second step is choosing which delimiters you want.</p>
+The second step is choosing which delimiters you want.
 <img align='center' alt="variables controlling the delimiters." src='images/delimiters.png'/>
 By changing either the `LEFT_DELIM`,`CENTER_DELIM`, or `RIGHT_DELIM` variables you can choose delimiters for each section of the bar. `DELIM` is simply a default you can use by setting the other variables with `#define x DELIM`.
 <br/>
-<p align='center'>The next step is to define which scripts to use as modules.
-The following image shows an example array (it's mine :D)</p>
+The next step is to define which scripts to use as modules.
+The following image shows an example array (it's mine :D)
 <img align='center' alt="my configuration of scripts" src='images/modules_array.png'/>
-For a more in-depth explanation of each field, please see [modules](#Modules)
-<p align='center'>After adding these modules to the array, you have to modify the number of modules to the appropriate value (the number of rows in your modules array)</p>
+For a more in-depth explanation of each field, please see [modules](#Modules) After adding these modules to the array, you have to modify the number of modules to the appropriate value (the number of rows in your modules array)
 <img align='center' alt="Variable representing the number of modules" src='images/num_mods.png'/>
-Finally, to start up the program you do the following shell command: `./lemonbro | lemonbar` and/or `./lemonbrosecondary | lemonbar` depending on the whether it is a single bar or you are using both bars.
+Finally, to start up the program you do the following shell commands: `./lemonbro | lemonbar` and/or `./lemonbrosecondary | lemonbar` depending on the whether it is a single bar or you are using both bars.

 ## Modules

 ### Command
 `modules[x][0]` is the command for the module.
 This can either be a shell script or can be direct commands.
-If properly configured, the `LEMON`variable when used as shown serves to eliminate the need for a path.
+If properly configured, the `LEMON` variable when used as shown serves to eliminate the need for a path.

 ### Alignment
 `modules[x][1]` places the widget onto a side of the bar.
 The values `LEFT`,`RIGHT`,`CENTER` refer to variables defined at the top of the `lemon.bro.c` file.
 These *do not* need to be changed.